hivemindaibot/hive-ai-onebrain-proof/README.md

 ## Bundle manifest

 `dist/phase1/manifest.json` records the git commit, Python version, selected `PROOF_*` environment flags (tokens noted only as "set"/"unset"), schema versions, and a SHA-256 digest of `open_source/phase1/tests`.
 CI uploads the manifest alongside the determinism report and bundle archive for easy provenance checks.

+## What this proof is not

+- No production plugins or external tool execution; the bundle ships a deterministic fallback model only.
+- No training pipelines.
+Use it to validate IO contracts and governance paths, not to fine-tune or harvest new behaviors.
+- Not a replacement for production observability or RBAC.
+It omits enterprise integrations (OIDC, quota enforcement, ToolForge promotions).

 ## Documentation